WillDuke/PyChess/README.md

     - rect position updates with mouse dragging and makes use of built-in `Sprite` functionality
     - a separate attribute `pos` in each piece updates to a grid position only if the move is determined to be acceptable
 - Added logic to "snap-in" pieces to grid if acceptable move
+- Completed movement logic for all pieces for all "regular" moves (i.e. no en passant, check detection, or castling)
+- Add capture handling -- `ChessSet` polls pieces for a capture flag and removes any pieces listed from the group
+- Refactor so that factory method is part of `ChessSet` group rather than a separate class

 ## TO DO